 Your brain runs the show.
 Think of the last time you tried to solve a crossword puzzle or started to learn a new language.
 Recall the last time you woke up in the middle of a weird dream or needed to find your way in a city you have never been before.

-As you think, dream, see, and sense, our brain is constantly active, absorbing all information, compacting and re-connecting existing data, and integrating all into a consistent experience.
+As you think, dream, see, and sense, your brain is constantly active, absorbing all information, compacting and re-connecting existing data, and integrating everything into a consistent experience.
 For you, that experience constitutes your reality.

 Your brain is alive.
 Your brain shapes how you see your environment, filters or highlights objects and information most relevant to you.
 It creates its own stories based on your thoughts, emotions, desires and experiences, ultimately driving your behavior.

 The brain consists of billions of cells, half of which are neurons, half of which help and facilitate the activity of neurons.
 These neurons are densely interconnected via synapses, which act as gateways of inhibitory or excitatory activity.

 Any synaptic activity generates a subtle electrical impulse referred to as a postsynaptic potential.
 Of course, the burst of a single neuron is difficult to reliably detect without direct contact with it.
 However, whenever thousands of neurons fire in sync, they generate an electrical field which is strong enough to spread through tissue, bone, and skull.
 Eventually, it can be measured on the head surface.